< All blogs

 Grouping items with the same classification level will also help to make things clear without a huge administrative overhead.
 Maybe everything held in a particular room is confidential and locking the door and labelling it as such will be enough to meet the need.
 You may need to invest in a stamp for existing paper copies that need to be individually labelled, but obviously items that are printed in the future should be electronically labelled using headers, footers, watermarks etc.

 There are software tools available to help you with this task.
-These can use metadata to reflect classification level and then prevent certain types of documents being used in particular ways according to a defined policy e.g. confidential documents should not be emailed outside the organization.
-Some examples of these tools are Boldon James, Titus and Digital Guardian.
+These can use metadata to reflect classification level and then prevent certain types of documents being used in particular ways according to a defined policy e.g. confidential documents should not be emailed outside the organisation.
 The Microsoft 365 environment also offers some useful tools if you invest in the right subscription.

 For data held in computer systems and databases etc. you will need to consider how to label it whilst it’s in place and also if it needs to go anywhere e.g. printed or extracted onto removable media.
 Warning messages at logon and procedural controls are probably your best approaches here.